kjerfire/math5610/manual/vec1Norm.md

 **Usage/Example:**

-An example of usage of the vecAdd function:
+An example of usage of the vec1Norm function:

       print(vec1Norm([6, 8, 12]))